Nessa-v/Data-Analysis-projects/Analysing Subscriber Churn/README.md

 -	Retention is strong at 73.14%, but nearly 27% of customers still churned, meaning almost 1 in 4 customers are leaving.
 This presents both a strength and a risk for long-term growth.

--	Churned customers had a higher ARPU (£36.80 vs £28.91), accounted for 31.85% MRR loss, and had a CLTV of £761.42, compared to £1,201.61 for retained customers, suggesting a significant loss of revenue from high-value users.
+-	Churned customers had a higher ARPU (£36.80 vs £28.91), accounted for 31.85% MRR loss, and had an average CLTV of £761.42, compared to £1,201.61 for retained customers, suggesting a significant loss of revenue from high-value users.

 -	The average account length for churned customers is 18 months, versus 38 months for retained customers, reinforcing the concern that valuable customers are leaving before reaching full lifetime potential.